-Like the name suggests, shelf-stable references foods that are able to survive long periods of time on store or home shelves without spoiling.
+Shelf-stable means that these foods are able to survive long periods of time on store or home shelves without spoiling.
 Unopened and in their sealed containers or packaging, these items can be kept in the pantry and do not need refrigeration.
+Such foods may be found in the canned food section of the grocery store but, dried items like jerkies and fruits and baked items like crackers, cereals and granola are also shelf-stable.
+It is very important to keep in mind that some foods, like canned meats, fruits and vegetables, once opened, will need refrigeration for any leftover amounts.

-Grains and starchy foods: rice, couscous, quinoa, tortillas, and pastas, crackers, cornmeal, wheat flours, along with baking powder and baking soda
+- Grains & Starchy Foods: Rice, couscous, quinoa, tortillas, and pastas, crackers, cornmeal, wheat flours, along with baking powder, baking soda